ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - b - React - Forms.md

 ## Step 1: form with 1 field

 - Add form with 1 field (eg. `title`).
-  (in the same component were we have state)
+  (IMPORTANT: in the same component were we have state)

 - Make it a controlled component (cheatsheet below)

 - Process form & add the new movie (only with "Title")

 - Clear form upon submission

 ## Step 2: form with multiple fields